-Jill's impressive fighting abilities and bomb defusing expertise granted her a spot into S.T.A.R.S unit.
-Its Alpha team.
+Jill's impressive fighting abilities and bomb-defusing expertise granted her a spot into S.T.A.R.S unit.
+It's an Alpha team.
 As far as her family lineage, it is believed that she is the daughter of a famous mobster, her father also French in nationality and her mother being of Japanese descent and also known as Nikkei, making Jill half french and half Japanese.

 The second incident, this time on a much larger scale, ended with the utter devastation of Raccoon City with a tactical nuclear strike destroying the city leaving a death toll of over one hundred thousand.
 Both incidents involved the Umbrella Corporation and former S.T.A.R.S team member Albert Wesker.
 Some years after those incidents Jill and Chris would form the BSAA to dedicate their lives to stopping the looming threats of bioterrorism.